adrianrodriguez-io/sentiment-analysis-brunch-restaurant/README.md

 # Customer Review Analysis for a Brunch Restaurant

 This analysis provides insights into customer reviews of my favourite brunch restaurant located in central Madrid.
-By examining customer feedback, we aim to identify key areas of satisfaction and improvement opportunities to enhance the dining experience and strengthen the restaurant’s position in a competitive market.
+By examining customer feedback, my aim is to identify key areas of satisfaction and improvement opportunities to enhance the dining experience and strengthen the restaurant’s position in a competitive market.

 In this readme provides along the document the python code used for processing the ununstructured data of reviews that allowed to get the different charts analyzed along the document.
 Some conclutions and recommendations from a business analysis are provided at the end.